sr320/LabDocs/Gavery_CV.md

 Winter 2008 and 2012	Integrative Environmental Physiology (FISH 441/541)

 ##Synergistic Activities

-Guest Associate Editor for the Research Topic [**Epigenetic Mechanisms in Invertebrates**](http://www.frontiersin.org/Journal/SpecialTopicDetail.aspx?name=invertebrate_physiology&st=1704&sname=Epigenetic_Mechanisms_in_Inver) in Frontiers in Invertebrate Physiology
+Guest Associate Editor for the Research Topic [Epigenetic Mechanisms in Invertebrates](http://www.frontiersin.org/Journal/SpecialTopicDetail.aspx?name=invertebrate_physiology&st=1704&sname=Epigenetic_Mechanisms_in_Inver) Frontiers in Invertebrate Physiology

 National Shellfisheries Association (member)

 Association of Women in Science – Seattle Chapter (member)

 Volunteer Lab Instructor
 GEAR-UP WASHINGTON
-Summer 2009   	Summer Institute Session - Puget Sound Threats and Processes

-Developed and led a hands-on laboratory for high school students for GEAR-UP Summer Institute at UW.
-Students learned ways to examine aquatic systems by performing bivalve dissections, filter-feeding experiments, and using microscope techniques.
+Summer 2009   	Summer Institute Session - Puget Sound Threats and Processes *Developed and led a hands-on laboratory for high school students for GEAR-UP Summer Institute at UW.
+Students learned ways to examine aquatic systems by performing bivalve dissections, filter-feeding experiments, and using microscope techniques.*

 Mentor
 ASSOCIATION OF WOMEN IN SCIENCE, Seattle Chapter
-2007 - Present	 Girls in Engineering, Math and Science

-Mentor middle school girls in a science enrichment program designed to encourage, maintain and broaden their interest in science.Provide hands-on support for students who performed laboratory and field work in diverse fields of science and mathematics.
+2007 - Present	 Girls in Engineering, Math and Science *Mentor middle school girls in a science enrichment program designed to encourage, maintain and broaden their interest in science.Provide hands-on support for students who performed laboratory and field work in diverse fields of science and mathematics.*